Along with all new technology the advent of cloud computing is creating new opportunities and challenges for IT management.

 The UK public sector is also following this global trend.
 The UK Government has been opening up the ability (with an impressive total annual IT spend of over £4Bn) to directly access cloud services through its cloud store and wider digital initiatives. www.digitalmarketplace.service.gov

 Global Cloud Spend

-On a global scale worldwide spending on enterprise application software reached £103Bn during 2015, with a forecast increase to more than £139Bn by 2019, all being driven by accelerating cloud adoption driving new software sales.
-Goldman Sachs recently forecast that firms will increase the cloud infrastructure and platform market by 19.62% from 2015 to 2018, reaching £30Bn by 2018.
+On a global scale worldwide spending on enterprise application software reached £103Bn during 2015, with a forecast increase to more than £139Bn by end of 2019, all being driven by accelerating cloud adoption driving new software sales.
+Goldman Sachs recently forecast that firms will increase the cloud infrastructure and platform market by 19.62% from 2015 to 2018, reaching £35Bn by 2019.

 A Gartner analysis of enterprise software spending indicated that ‘alternative consumption models’ (to traditional on-premises licenses) are now accounting for more than 50% of new software implementations.
 This spend includes; SaaS, hosted license, on-premises subscriptions and also open source.
 Gartner research also predicts that by 2020, about a quarter of all organizations in emerging regions will run their core CRM systems in the cloud, up from around 10 percent in 2012.
 Source: Gartner Says Modernization and Digital Transformation Projects Are Behind Growth in Enterprise Application Software Market.

 To summarise: growth in cloud adoption is being embraced by organisations worldwide and is expected to grow.

 - Almost half of all mid-sized US organisations expect adoption of cloud applications to create the greatest productivity gains for their firms.